Leadership blind spots derail change readiness

 Hear this and other stories about high-impact, low-cost learning tactics you can use today.
 My programs are customized with pre-event interviews and when possible, post event activities that lock in the learning.

 I learned hard lessons about leading change as a first time VP and General Manager of a television station.
 The station was a poor performer in need of a turn around.
-I needed ideas and tactics that imbedded learning into daily activity.
-Taking field trips, adding stretch assignments, and innovating digital news delivery became our hands on laboratory.
-Eventually the station increased it’s community following and won prestigious journalism awards.
+We created learn-as-you go opportunities that enabled the station to increase it’s community following and win prestigious journalism awards.